Skip to content

 Scalar Indexing

 create_scalar_index() - Distributedly create scalar index using ray.
-Currently only Inverted/FTS/BTREE are supported.
+Currently only Inverted/FTS/BTREE/BITMAP are supported.
 Will add more index type support in the future.

 How It Works

-The create_scalar_index function allows you to create full-text search indices for Lance datasets using the Ray distributed computing framework.
-This function distributes the index building process across multiple Ray worker nodes, with each node responsible for building indices for a subset of dataset fragments.
-These indices are then merged and committed as a single index.
+The create_scalar_index function allows you to create scalar indices for Lance datasets using the Ray distributed computing framework.
+This function distributes the index building process across multiple Ray worker nodes, with each node responsible for creating uncommitted index segments for a subset of dataset fragments.
+These segments are then committed as a single index.

 create_scalar_index